JanB100/doc_simp/README.md

 # Beyond Sentence-Level Text Simplification

 This branch contains code and resources for our paper [Beyond Sentence-Level Text Simplification: Reproducibility Study of Context-Aware Document Simplification](https://aclanthology.org/2024.determit-1.3/).
+It is based on this [repository](https://github.com/liamcripwell/plan_simp).

 We changed the original code by implementing early stopping into the training procedure, adding Rouge-L to the evaluation metrics and fixing some minor errors.
 We also added our code for constructing the paragraph-level Wiki-auto datasets.
 Moreover, we provide detailed documentation on how to train and evaluate each model below.